graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first argument is not a function, or has an arity other than 2, or if the last argument is not arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `nubWith` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var pred = function(x, y) { return x.foo === y.foo; };
     funkierJS.nubWith(pred, [{foo: 12}, {foo: 42}, {foo: 42}, {foo: 12}]);